All implementation materials contained on this page can be downloaded in this PDF: Implementation Planning Guide [PDF]

 Guiding the Way through CPM Implementation

 While each county will create its own pathway for CPM implementation, all counties can follow a process informed by Implementation Science to develop and launch their specific Implementation Plans.
-Research shows that by attending to key areas of capacity building—Organizational Readiness, Workforce Development, Engaged Partnerships, and Quality Improvement—the evidence-supported practice of CPM is more likely to take hold.
+Research shows that by attending to key areas of capacity building—Organizational Readiness, Workforce Development, Engaged Partnerships, and Quality Improvement—the practice of CPM is more likely to take hold.
 This Guide is designed as a reference and instruction manual for the journey ahead.
 It features a three-part process supplemented with easy-to-use tools and templates.

 Counties can take a "snapshot" of their CPM Implementation Status using the CPM Implementation Snapshot.
 Organized by topic area, this assessment and analysis tool focuses counties on four key capacities necessary for active implementation of CPM.
 The tool concludes with a section for counties to score and analyze their assessment findings, then identify implementation priorities on which to focus local planning efforts.